cewing/codefellows_f2_python/source/session07.rst

 .. rst-class:: large centered

+| Multiple Inheritance,
+| Properties,
+| Class and Static Methods,
-Multiple Inheritance, Special Methods, Properties, Class and Static Methods
+| Special and Magic Methods

 More on Subclassing